What The World Needs

 Have we forgotten what it’s like to have people in our lives who are truly a part of our lives?
 What it’s like to sacrifice our right to be “right”, our time, our energy or our defensiveness in order to love, help and know someone else in a really vulnerable way?

 I think the conversation that God used as the tipping point of the first domino was one I had in my front yard with a young woman we’ve watched grow up.
-As we talked about relationships and life and emptiness and fulfillment, (and her not even knowing that I had been struggling with all these thoughts as of late), she said, “We need connections.
+As we talked about relationships and life and emptiness and fulfillment, she said “We need connections.
 But, there is something unexplainable about the connection I have with a friend who loves Jesus in comparison to my relationship with someone who doesn’t.
 It’s so much deeper even when we are talking about things that aren’t deep.”

 And the dominoes started to fall.
 Twisting and turning through my mind as I thought of walls, loneliness, purpose, friendships, hate, fear, shame, forgiveness, value, acceptance, meaning, death, life, healing……